nsip/sif3-training-java/SIF3Training/README.md

 ## Version from March 21, 2017: Updated Infrastructure to 3.2.1
 Updated all libraries and sample files to infrastructure 3.2.1.
 Also updated AU exercises to SIF AU 3.4.1.

+## Version from March 27, 2018: Updated to SIF3 Framework v0.13.0
+Updated all libraries and sample files to infrastructure 3.2.1.
+Also updated AU exercises to SIF AU 3.4.3.

 # Download Instructions

 How to download this project: